pramod74/guwople/README.md

 🔗 https://github.com/steffnay/guwople

-Heavily inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/), Word Master is a word guessing game similar to Mastermind.
-I created this because I love Wordle, but the once a day limit leaves me wanting more.

 This is aword guessing game with a dictionary of words from [the trap god Gucci Mane](https://twitter.com/gucci1017)'s song titles.
 It's built on [Katherine Peterson](https://twitter.com/katherinecodes)'s [WordMaster](https://octokatherine.github.io/word-master).

 ## Rules